libsdl-org/sdlwiki/SDL2/SDL_HINT_RENDER_VSYNC.md

 ## Remarks

-This variable can be set to the following values: "0" - Disable vsync "1" - Enable vsync
+This variable can be set to the following values:

+- "0": Disable vsync
+- "1": Enable vsync

 By default SDL does not sync screen surface updates with vertical refresh.

-## Default

-By default SDL uses the SDL_RENDERER_PRESENTVSYNC flag passed into [SDL_CreateRenderer](SDL_CreateRenderer)().

 ----
 [CategoryAPI](CategoryAPI), [CategoryAPIMacro](CategoryAPIMacro), [CategoryDefine](CategoryDefine), [CategoryHints](CategoryHints)